ChiaoFan/next-iam-integration-showcase/README.md

 # Chiao-Fan's Identity and Access Management Showcase

+By bridging OAuth 2.0 with a custom-built game engine, this project showcases a 'Login-to-Play' flow that grants users instant access to the game upon authenticating with Google or GitHub.

 Most modern security breaches happen because of poorly managed credentials.
 I built this application to demonstrate how to eliminate password liability while providing a high-trust, frictionless user experience.
 By integrating Google and GitHub SSO, we ensure sensitive credentials never enter our system.
 This allows us to rely on industry-leading security standards while keeping our own database lean and secure.

-By bridging OAuth 2.0 with a custom-built game engine, this project showcases a 'Login-to-Play' flow that grants users instant access to the game upon authenticating with Google or GitHub.
+## Live Demo

+Check out the live application here: [https://chiao-game.vercel.app/](https://chiao-game.vercel.app/)

 ## Technical Stack